gnomezgrave/hush-my-mac/README.md

 5. Drag and drop the app to the Applications folder.
 6. Search for "HushMyMac" on Spotlight search, and we know the rest.

+### For normal people

+Get the latest version of the installation package from the [releases](https://github.com/gnomezgrave/hush-my-mac/releases/) section.

 ## How to contribute?

 Well, I don't know if this is a worthwhile project anyone want to spend time on.
 But hey, it's making my life easier, so it might do the same for you.